GreensfingeExperiment/.github/profile/README.md

 ### Participation

-This experiment is structured in multiple phases.
-You will be asked to perform specific tasks using the framework available at: [https://github.com/EsfingeFramework/greensfinge](https://github.com/EsfingeFramework/greensfinge).
-Detailed instructions for each phase are provided in the following section.
+- This experiment is organized into several phases.
+You will be required to complete specific tasks using the framework available at https://github.com/EsfingeFramework/greensfinge.
+- After completing the task, **`please email us a zip file containing all of your work related to the experiment`** (the contact information can be found in the "Contact Information" section).
+- Detailed instructions for each phase are provided in the following section.
 ---

 ### Confidentiality and Anonymity